 [BS] 402.3 Existing structural elements carrying gravity load.
-Any existing gravity load-carrying structural element for which an addition and its related alterations cause an increase in design gravity dead, live, and/or snow load, including snow drift effects, of more than 5 percent shall be strengthened, supplemented, replaced or otherwise altered as needed to carry the increased gravity load-loads required by the International Building Code for new structures.
-Any existing gravity load-carrying structural element whose gravity load-carrying capacity is decreased as part of the addition and its related alterations shall be considered an altered element subject to the requirements of Section 403.3.
-Any existing lateral load-carrying structural element subject to the requirements of Section 402.4.
+Any existing gravity load-carrying structural element for which an addition and its related alterations cause an increase in design gravity dead, live, and/or snow load, including snow drift effects, of more than 5 percent shall be strengthened, supplemented, replaced or otherwise altered as needed to carry the increased-gravity load-loads required by the International Building Code for new structures.
+Any existing gravity load-carrying structural element whose gravity load-carrying load-carrying capacity is decreased as part of the addition and its related alterations shall be considered an altered element subject to the requirements of Section 403.3.
+Any existing element that will form part of the lateral load path for any part of the addition shall be considered an existing lateral load-carrying structural element subject to the requirements of Section 402.4.